Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 The IRS applies the “substance over form” doctrine to evaluate whether organizational structures reflect operational reality.
 Professional auditors at both Deloitte and Withum provided validation by treating legally separate entities as unified operations requiring consolidated financial reporting.

-Questions for Regulatory Examination: When independent professional auditors determine that legally separate entities must be treated as unified operations for financial reporting purposes, what questions does this raise about examining operational reality rather than legal formalities for tax purposes?
+Questions for Regulatory Examination: When independent professional auditors determine that legally separate entities must be treated as unified operations for financial reporting purposes, this raises questions about examining operational reality rather than legal formalities for tax purposes.

 Treasury Regulation Applications

 Treasury Regulation 1.501(c)(3)-1(c)(3)(i): Establishes absolute prohibition on political campaign intervention by 501(c)(3) organizations.
-Questions raised: What regulatory examination is warranted when professional audit evidence documents direct control over political entities AND when organizations publish documentation of systematic political campaign intervention across multiple federal races?
+Questions raised: What regulatory examination is warranted when professional audit evidence documents operational relationships with political entities AND when organizations publish documentation of political campaign activities across multiple federal races?

 Treasury Regulation 1.4958-1(b): Requires that all compensation from related organizations be considered in reasonableness determination.
 Questions raised: What oversight mechanisms exist for auditor-verified dual compensation arrangements exceeding $1.7 million per executive?

 Treasury Regulation 1.6033-2(a)(2)(ii)(f): Requires disclosure of relationships with other organizations.
-Questions raised: What compliance concerns arise when “zero employee” arrangements are contradicted by professional audits showing 290+ employees across shared services?
+Questions raised: What compliance concerns arise when “zero employee” arrangements are documented by professional audits showing 290+ employees across shared services?

 Government Auditing Standards